UlrikeScherer/Fish-Tracking-Visualization/README.md

 Project 21: Developing Exploration Behavior

 Holds the scripts to visualize the molly's trajectory.
-The folder [tex/trajectory](tex/trajectory) contains the resulting pdfs.
 To make use of the links to the mp4 and csv-files -- connect to the server `loopbio_data`.
 Currently the links work for MacOS systems and best with [Adobe Reader](https://get.adobe.com/de/reader/).